aliyun/terraform-provider-alicloud/website/docs/r/slb_listener.html.markdown

 * `frontend_port` - (Required, ForceNew) Port used by the Server Load Balancer instance frontend.
 Valid value range: [1-65535].
 * `backend_port` - (Optional, ForceNew) Port used by the Server Load Balancer instance backend.
 Valid value range: [1-65535].
 * `protocol` - (Required, ForceNew) The protocol to listen on.
 Valid values are [`http`, `https`, `tcp`, `udp`].
-* `bandwidth` - (Optional) Bandwidth peak of Listener.
+* `bandwidth` - (Optional, Computed) Bandwidth peak of Listener.
 For the public network instance charged per traffic consumed, the Bandwidth on Listener can be set to -1, indicating the bandwidth peak is unlimited.
 Valid values are [-1, 1-1000] in Mbps.
 * `description` - (Optional, Available in 1.69.0+) The description of slb listener.
 This description can have a string of 1 to 80 characters.
 Default value: null.
 * `scheduler` - (Optional) Scheduling algorithm,  Valid values: `wrr`, `rr`, `wlc`, `sch`, `tcp`, `qch`.
 Default to `wrr`.
   Only when `protocol` is `tcp` or `udp`, `scheduler` can be set to `sch`.
 Only when instance is guaranteed-performance instance and `protocol` is `tcp` or `udp`, `scheduler` can be set to `tch`.
 Only when instance is guaranteed-performance instance and `protocol` is `udp`, `scheduler` can be set to `qch`.